unifi-utilities/unifios-utilities/nextdns/README.md

 If you have already installed PiHole, skip right to step 6.

 1. On your controller, make a Corporate network with no DHCP server and give it a VLAN.
 For this example we are using VLAN 5.
-2. Install the CNI plugins with by executing [install-cni-plugins.sh](../cni-plugins/install-cni-plugins.sh) on your UDM
+2. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to /mnt/data/on_boot.d and update its values to reflect your environment
+3. Execute /mnt/data/on_boot.d/10-dns.sh
-3. Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to /mnt/data/podman/cni.
+4. Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to /mnt/data/podman/cni.
 This will create your podman macvlan network
-4. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to /mnt/data/on_boot.d and update its values to reflect your environment
-5. Execute /mnt/data/on_boot.d/10-dns.sh
-6. Create /mnt/data/nextdns and copy [nextdns.conf](udm-files/nextdns.conf) to it.
+5. Create /mnt/data/nextdns and copy [nextdns.conf](udm-files/nextdns.conf) to it.
-7. Run the NextDNS docker container.
+6. Run the NextDNS docker container.
 Mounting dbus and running in privileged is only required for mDNS.
 Also, please change the --dns arguments to whatever was provided by NextDNS.
     ```shell script
      podman run -d -it --privileged --network dns --restart always  \
         --name nextdns \